Ohio Sexual Harassment Lawyers

 Ohio sexual harassment attorneys for you

 No matter who the harasser is, the best way to protect yourself is to report it.
 If nothing else, because of the differing standards of employer liability, failing to report might mean you won’t be able to recover.
 But there are many other reasons why victims of sexual harassment should speak up when they are being harassed.

-It is a scary prospect to face not only your harasser but your employer as well.
-The employment discrimination attorneys at Bolek Besser Glesius LLC have helped many victims of sexual harassment in Cleveland, Akron, Summit County, and throughout Ohio when faced with that challenge.
-If you are ready to stand up to sexual harassment at work, we might be able to help you too.
+If you think you are alone, you aren’t.
+The Ohio sexual harassment lawyers at Bolek Besser Glesius have helped someone in your situation before.
+If you’re ready to stand up to sexual harassment at work, we might be able to help you too.
 Contact us today for a free consultation.